LeUmbono/MyWallet/README.md

 keyboard displays the appropriate symbols when inputting the OTP code.
-To prevent direct interaction with the text field, the `.allowsHitTesting` property was also added with a value of `false` whenever not in focus, preventing users from tapping on the text field to interact with it.
+To prevent direct interaction with the text field, the `.allowsHitTesting` property was also added with a value of `false` whenever not in focus, preventing users from tapping on the text field to interact with it and potentially changing other digits aside from the digit they're currently typing.

 Upon entering the OTP verification screen, `otpField` is automatically set to true via the `.onAppear` property of the text field, bringing up the keyboard for